 As a business owner, you obviously don’t run a business for the sake of running a business.
 You have specific goals in mind, the achievement of which would determine success for you and your team.
 So you must be able to track and measure your business performance against those goals to see whether you’re moving in the right direction.
 At this point, you usually rely on the business data you possess.
 However, it can be tricky sometimes because there’s so much data to deal with, and you need to clearly understand what type of data can tell you how your business is doing and have it adequately organized to show you the answers you need.
 This is what a KPI report does.

-So, let’s look at KPIs and a KPI report in more detail, learn why KPI reporting is a must-have for business performance tracking, and find out how to create an informative and helpful KPI report.
+So, let’s look at KPIs (key performance indicators) and KPI reports in more detail, learn why KPI reporting is a must-have for business performance tracking, and find out how to create an informative and helpful KPI report.

 What are KPIs, goals, and metrics?